Capvis starts sale of German kitchenware maker WMF

 WMF, a household name in high-end cutlery and cooking pots in Germany, has a market capitalisation of 509 million euros ($678 million).
 Capvis bought its stake for 92 million euros in 2006.

-WMF peers Fackelmann and investor Benko - which has shown interest in buying Metro (MEOG.DE) unit Kaufhof as well - have looked at WMF, industry sources have said.
+WMF rivals Fackelmann and investor Benko - which has shown interest in buying Metro unit Kaufhof as well - have looked at WMF, industry sources have said.

-Other WMF rivals include Villeroy & Boch (VIBG_p.DE), Itala, Pott and Robbe & Berking.
+Other WMF peers include Villeroy & Boch, Itala, Pott and Robbe & Berking.

 Austrian investor Fiba, holds 37 percent of WMF, while 11 percent of the company is traded at the Frankfurt stock exchange.